-For international students, is there a minimum TOEFL score?
+For international students, is there a minimum English Language Assessment score?

-Most international students accepted into the program have a score of at least 550 on the paper-based test or 79-80 on the Internet-based test.
-TOEFL is not needed for degrees received in countries where English is the official language.
+Most international students accepted into the program have a score of at least 550 on the TOEFL paper-based test or 79-80 on the TOEFL Internet-based test.
+Moreover, we accept the IELTS (6.5), PTE (53), and Duolingo (100).
+English Language Assessment scores are not needed for degrees received in countries where English is the official language.

 What kind of financial support does the program provide?

 The BME department typically accepts PhD students into the program only if financial support can be provided for them.
-Financial support packages include a yearly stipend of $34,500.00, tuition waiver, and health insurance.
+Financial support packages include a yearly stipend of $41,000.00 (for Fall 2023), tuition waiver, and health insurance.